baronee16/HPAIStudioDevChallenge/ngc-integration/CUDF_Pandas_stocks/README.md

 # Description
   In this project, we provide notebooks to compare execution time of dataset operations running on traditional Pandas (CPU) and in NVidia's CUDF Pandas extension, which is accelerated on GPU.
-This exemple is presented in two different ways
+This example is presented in two different ways:
   * **original-example**: Example as created by NVidia, runs all the evaluation inside the Notebook code (including downloading data and restarting Kernel to activate extension)
   * **Separated Notebooks**: Uses differenty sized datasets from Data-Fabric, running in different notebooks (one for CPU, other for GPU), and logging the results with MLFlow